 - OSHA safety training

-- Advanced training about water treatment systems, water heaters, plumbing appliances and plumbing fixtures.
+- Advanced training in water treatment systems, water heaters, plumbing appliances, and plumbing fixtures

-We teach all of the above topics at Illinois Plumbing Consultants.
-We also make sure that our students have the opportunity to gain hands-on experience with the following:
+At Illinois Plumbing Consultants, we teach all of these topics.
+We also make sure our students have the opportunity to gain hands-on experience with:

 - Repair and troubleshooting techniques